-Site Data may include your IP address, email address, browser type and version, location, source of referral, length of visit, pages you view, search queries you make and general use of our Site.
-We may process Site Data to analyse access to and use of our Site by Clients and Participants.
+Site Data may include your IP address, email address, browser type, and version, location, source of referral, length of visit, pages you view, search queries you make, and general use of our Site.
+We may process Site Data to analyze access to and use of our Site by Clients and Participants.
 We do this in order to monitor, track and improve our Site and the services we provide.
 We use Site Data collected to maintain accurate internal records of our engagement with Clients and Participants.
 These records impact our business activities and decision-making.
-We may also use Site Data to engage with Clients and Participants in the future, for example to market our services and/or provide information to them by email or otherwise.
+We may also use Site Data to engage with Clients and Participants in the future, for example, to market our services and/or provide information to them by email or otherwise.

 Client Data may include any confidential or other business information provided to us by Clients during our dealings with them and any correspondence between us and them.
 We use this information to understand our Clients’ businesses and to ensure that any Participant we engage with for a Client is suitable and appropriate for any project commissioned.
 We may use this information to contact Clients for marketing and business development purposes, partnership opportunities, or generally to provide you with newsletters and other updates concerning our or your business and/or industry.

 Participant Data may include any of the information submitted to us through the Participant Questionnaires or otherwise provided to us by Participants, including in any correspondence with them.
 The Participant Questionnaires are used to create a thorough socio-economic profile of all Participants, which we use to accurately and efficiently assess and identify appropriate individuals for projects following a Client instruction.
 Clients provide very specific criteria for the Participants they want for their projects, and the more thorough our Participant Questionnaire is, the more effectively we are able to provide our service to our Clients.